-Biology is one of the most challenging and mandatory subjects in science which requires hard work.
+Biology is one of the most challenging and mandatory subjects in Science, which requires hard work.
 WBCHSE Class 11 Biological Sciences Syllabus is well-prepared by the subject experts under the guidance of the State Board of Education which provides adequate knowledge about each essential topic.
 WBCHSE Class 11 Biological Sciences Syllabus includes- Structure and function of a cell, plant physiology, human physiology, Diversity of living organisms and lot more.

 We at BYJU’S provide the syllabus for WBCHSE Class 11 Biological Sciences along with the mark-wise weightage for every chapter so that students can have a good idea about the pattern of the exam.

-Unitwise Marking Scheme
+Unitwise Marking Scheme from 2021-22 Syllabus

 |Unit I: DIVERSITY OF LIVING ORGANISMS||07|

-|Unit II: STRUCTURAL ORGANIZATION OF PLANTS||17|
+|Unit II: STRUCTURAL ORGANIZATION OF PLANTS||12|